Occlusal splint therapy in TMD pain management: A review

 Two splints are given below, that is, soft splints and hydrostatic splints are considered pseudo-permissive splints.

-These splints can exacerbate bruxism, possibly thanks to premature posterior contacts associated with the very fact that these splints cannot be balanced.
+These splints can exacerbate bruxism, possibly due to premature posterior contacts associated with the very fact that these splints cannot be balanced.

 Soft rubber splint [Figure 4]